brandonin/decentralized-protest/README.md

 # Development on this project has ceased for the fact that iOS does not allow push notifications via web applications.
-This was the most fundamental piece of the application and I will be looking at ways to automating a way to disseminate information through Facebook Messenger.
+This was the most fundamental piece of the application and I will be looking at disseminate information through Facebook Messenger that will also allow a template to provide resources to protestors.

 # Decentralized Protest